boyter/gocodewalker/README.md

 only adding files with the go extension into the queue.

 All code is dual-licenced as either MIT or Unlicence.
-Note that as an Australian I cannot put this into the public domain, hence the choice most liberal licences I can find.

 ### Error Handler